cisco/mindmeld/docs/source/anatomy.rst

 The Domain Classifier uses a machine-learned text classification model trained by providing many examples of user queries along with their true domain labels.
 At runtime, the Classifier analyzes the user input and assigns it a domain, based on the most likely one predicted by the trained model.

-See chapter [] for a discussion on generating the labelled data for training.
-In chapter [], we will take a closer look at training and evaluating the domain classification model.
+See the chapter on :doc:`Training data </training_data>` for a discussion on generating the labelled data for training.
+In the :doc:`Building The Domain Classifier </domain_classification>` chapter, we will take a closer look at training and evaluating the domain classification model.

 Intent Classifier